What Are The Best Months to Visit The Douro Valley?

 Abriláguas mil! which means that April can be a wet month in the Douro Valley with an average of 11.3 rainy days.

-Douro Valley temperatures in April range between average low of 9 °C (48°F) and an average high of 18.4°C (65.1°F).
+Temperatures in April range between average low of 9 °C (48°F) and an average high of 18.4°C (65.1°F).

+In April. vines reach their adolescent stage already showing bright green foliage and even flowers.
 I took the picture above in the middle of April during a hike in Lamego.
 It was a T-shirt weather already.

-You will still see best deals for hotels in the month of April before they go up in May.
+You will still see good deals for hotels in the month of April before they go up significantly in May.
+However, note that hotel prices may be quite high during the Easter weekend.

 RELATED:

-Best Wineries In The Douro Valley
+10 Best Wineries In The Douro Valley

 Douro Valley in May